research-software-directory/RSD-as-a-service/frontend/README.md

 For oAuth implementation we need env variables.
 From the project root directory, copy `.env.example` file to `frontend/.env.local` and provide the values See [next documentation page for more info](https://nextjs.org/docs/basic-features/environment-variables).

-- `.env.local` contains secrets when running frontend in local development (yarn dev).
+- `.env.local` contains secrets when running frontend in local development (`npm run dev`).
 This file is not in the repo.
 You will need to create it and add secrets to it.
 There is one difference from basic .env file.

 ```env
 # postgREST api